 You are typically eligible to receive disability benefits if an illness or injury leaves you unable to perform the basic tasks required by your occupation.

 Many people mistakenly believe that their health insurance will pay for all or some of their long-term care if they become disabled.
 In reality, health insurance generally provides very limited long-term care benefits.
 Disability insurance doesn’t cover medical care or long-term care services.
-It is intended to replace some or all of your income when an illness or injury prevents you from working.
+It is intended to replace some of your income when an illness or injury prevents you from working.

 If losing your regular income would make life difficult for you and your family, then disability insurance is right for you.
 Consider these statistics: